erinrkahn/final_project/README.md

 ## Machine Learning Model

 Provisional Machine Learning Model that stands in for the final machine learning model.

-#### Description & Explanation

 - Takes in data from the provisional database
 - Outputs label(s) for input data

+#### Description & Explanation

+- Which model did you choose and why?
+- How are you training your model?
+- What is the model's accuracy?
+- How does this model work?

 ## Database

 Provisional database that stands in for the final database.

-#### Description & Explanation

 - Sample data that mimics the expected final database structure or schema
 - Draft machine learning model is connected to the provisional database

+#### Description & Explanation

+- Create a document describing the schema of the database (this can be a markdown document or an ERD).